Repressurising a Baxi Potterton boiler

 • Two knobs: These will need turning anti-clockwise like taps to open, and fully clockwise to close.

-Baxi boiler filling loop with two black knobs
+Baxi boiler filling loop with knobs

 Filling loop with two black knobs